Time Saving Tips for TeachersRead Now

 I applaud you for venturing down this shared leadership path.
 It’s a bold move, and I am rooting for you.
 I will not leave you hanging.
 I’ll continue to blog about this topic because it is my passion!
 There’s so much involved in doing this well, and I will continue to break it down piece by piece.
 Next week, I’ll be talking about getting teacher buy-in, so if that’s been a struggle for you, stay tuned!

 You know power with is better than power over, and the power game is not zero sum.
-In the words of Mary Church Terrell, and modernized by Emile Ares, let’s “lift as we climb.”
+In the words of Mary Church Terrell, and recently popularized by Emilie Aries, let’s “lift as we climb.”
 Keep up the awesome, leaders.

 If you found yourself here, reading this blog post, I imagine you might be a bit of a teacher nerd like me.
 You could talk teaching all day.
 You just can’t get enough educational research and innovative pedagogical ideas.
 You are a sponge, soaking it all in.
 You may have identified some things in your educational community that you think could be updated.
 In fact, you would love the opportunity to lead PD for teachers at your school!